Chiruhish/ECG_classifer/README.md

 ---

 ### 🧠 **Machine Learning Model**
-- ✅ Developed and trained a **Convolutional Neural Network (CNN)** for ECG signal classification.
+- ✅ Developed and trained a ** Random forrest classifer** for ECG signal classification.
 - ✅ Achieved **97% accuracy** in detecting arrhythmias and other cardiac anomalies.
 - ✅ Applied data augmentation techniques to improve model generalization.

 ---

 ### 🏆 **Anomaly Detection**
 - ✅ Implemented a real-time anomaly detection pipeline using streaming ECG data.
-- ✅ Detected irregularities such as **atrial fibrillation** and **ventricular tachycardia** with high sensitivity.
 - ✅ Provided real-time feedback for clinical decision-making.

 ---